-The beauty of dropshipping is that you don’t have to carry any inventory.
-Your primary responsibility is to sell products and someone else fulfills the order for you to the end customer.
+The beauty of AliExpress dropshipping is that you don’t have to carry any inventory.
+Your primary responsibility is to take orders online and AliExpress ships the products directly to the end customer.

 In other words…